-- The IBM logo appears - The amount of system memory and extended memory appears in top-left corner of screen - Press F1 for Configuration/Setup prompt appears - The keyboard is locked - The SCSI BIOS installs (on some models) - · The keyboard is unlocked - If any errors were detected during POST, they are displayed. - If you have set a power-on password, a prompt appears on the screen.
+- The IBM logo appears - The amount of system memory and extended memory appears in top-left corner of screen - Press F1 for Configuration/Setup prompt appears - The keyboard is locked - The SCSI BIOS installs (on some models) - The keyboard is unlocked - If any errors were detected during POST, they are displayed. - If you have set a power-on password, a prompt appears on the screen.
 If you have set both power-on and administrator passwords, you can type either password at the password prompt.
-(Refer to Chapter 5, "Using the Configuration/Setup Utility Program" on page 45 for instructions on setting and using passwords.)
 Type your password at the prompt and press Enter. - The first screen of your operating system or application program appears.

 If Power On Status is [Enabled], and POST finishes without detecting a problem, you hear one beep.
 If POST detects a problem when you start your computer, you hear multiple beeps or no beep.
 In most cases, an error code appears in the top-left corner of the screen, and in some cases a description of the error is displayed beside the code.
 (Note that the screen will sometimes display multiple error codes and descriptions.)
 Write down all error code numbers and descriptions.
-For information on what caused an error message to appear and what action to take, refer to "Solving POST Error Message Problems" on page 92 and "POST Message Charts" on page 95.